Table of Contents Show

-New York residents should know that there is a mortgage recording tax for new and refinanced loans.
+New York residents should know a mortgage recording tax for new and refinanced loans.
 The state and city charge the recording tax, but the latter consolidates the amount in one bill.
 Therefore, the applicable rate depends on the mortgage amount, with the payment due at closing when purchasing a condo, townhouse, or house.

-The mortgage recording tax only applies to real property referred to as Condo, Townhouse, or House.
+The mortgage recording tax only applies to properties such as condos, townhouses, or houses.
 This means it does not include co-ops, which are shares in a corporation.
 In addition, since it only applies to those taking out a mortgage, cash buyers are also exempt from the tax.

 What is the Mortgage Recording Tax rate?What is the Mortgage Recording Tax rate?

 Different rates are triggered at varying borrowing levels.
 It is inclusive of New York State’s mortgage recording tax.
-The tax applies to the loan’s principal amount, not the entire purchase price.
+The tax applies to the loan’s principal amount, not the purchase price.

 For mortgages less than $500,000, the mortgage recording tax is 2.05% (1% New York City tax plus 1.05% New York State tax).
 The tax rate bumps up to 2.175% (1.125% NYC tax and 1.05% NYS) for original loans greater than $500,000 on one-to-three family homes and condo units.
 It is a 2.8% combined rate for any other properties (i.e., commercial) with an original principal amount that exceeds $500,000.
 The lender has responsibility for part of the tax, which is 0.25%.

 When is the Mortgage Recording Tax due?When is the Mortgage Recording Tax due?

 The buyer owes the mortgage recording tax at closing.
 The city’s Automated City Register Information System (ACRIS) is used to record all the property’s documents.
 ACRIS can also help you calculate the amount due.